den-ny/front-end-project/README.md

 ### MVP:
 * Allows user to search for products in store
 * Allows user to add product to cart
-* Allows user to view product information
+* Allows user to view different product categories